Tyrn/wei/the-insider-en.typ

 in a slit and pressed a button.

      An open tavern veranda appeared  on  the  screen, together with a table and  a window.
-Bemish sat at  the  table  with  a  small man - tensing,  he recognized the  palace  official offering him the  paintings from the Empire treasury on sale.
+Bemish sat at  the  table  with  a  small man---tensing,  he recognized the  palace  official offering him the  paintings from the Empire treasury on sale.